blakekjohnson/blog/content/posts/the-coin-tracker.md

 Given SSH capabilities I was able to connect to CS @ Purdue's Linux systems to handle development and execution.
 In the past I've developed applications in Java, C/C++, Python, JavaScript, and BASH on these systems so I had plenty of options in regards to language.
 I decided that I wanted the application to be fast, simple, easy to read, and easy to iterate on.
-With all of these in mind I ended up going with C for the language I'd develop in.
+With all of these things in mind I ended up going with C for the language I'd develop in.

+The program I ended up making was fairly simple.
+An executable is ran with arguments letting you add or subtract coins from their respective counters.
+A file is written to and read from that maintains the counters for each coin.
+Again, a fairly simple program.

+### Was it worth it?
+I'd definitely say that making this coin tracker was worth it.
+It served as a way to pass the time during a time when I didn't have much else to do.
+Gave me some well needed study opportunities and at the same time allowed for me to make something useful in my day-to-day life.
+As time goes on I'm sure I'll continue to update the tracker as needs continue to change.